microsoft/lsvmtools/README.md

 ### LSVMPREP

-**LSVMPREP** prepares the Linux enviroment for shielding.
+**LSVMPREP** prepares the Linux environment for shielding.
 After the image is prepared, it must be templatized and provisioned as described in the [LSVM How-To](doc/LSVM_How_To.pdf) document.
 LSVMPREP performs the following steps.